root-project/root/misc/rootsl/ReadMe.txt

 To install the plugin, after untarring the above file, just double click the ROOTSL.mdimporter icon.
 If you have no admin rights you will be asked for the admin password.
 The plugin will be installed in /Library/Spotlight.
+You can also install the plugin in your private area by dragging the plugin to ~/Library/Spotlight.
+You may have to create that folder if it does not exist.
+Once installed you have to tell SL to import existing files by executing:
+   /usr/bin/mdimport -r [~]/Library/Spotlight/ROOTSL.mdimporter
-Sportlight will then, in the background, index all *.root files.
+Spotlight will then, in the background, index all *.root files.

 To build from source, get it from svn using: